DM Gosport

-Defence Munitions Gosport is a defence munitions site situated on the southwestern shores of Portsmouth harbour, southeast of Fareham in Hampshire, England.
+Defence Munitions Gosport is a defence munitions site situated on the southwestern shores of Portsmouth harbour, in Gosport, Hampshire, England.
 The site occupies about 470 acres.
 Its facilities include two Integrated Weapon Complexes (IWCs), 24 processing rooms and 26 explosives stores.
 The site employs some 270 staff.

 The site is often used to supply munitions for ships at HMNB Portsmouth, which is on the other side of the harbour.
 Bedenham Pier, a jetty within the site, is used to unload munitions onto lighters, which carry munitions to the other side or the UHAF facility.

 Fort Elson lies within the boundary of the establishment.

 History

 Origins (1855-1950)

 Fort Elson was built on the site in 1855, to defend Gosport and Portsmouth amid fears of a French invasion at the time.
 As it was constructed before the Royal Commission of 1859, it is technically not a Palmerston fort, although it served as the blueprint for the adjacent line of Palmerston forts which were constructed in the following years.
 Elson is the only fort within the boundaries of the modern munitions site, however.
 A French invasion never occurred, and so the forts never came into use for the intended purpose.
 Elson was disarmed from 1901.
 Three satellite munitions depots (Elson, Frater and Bedenham) were constructed as individual installations on the site from 1908 until the early 1920s.
 These were intended to support the existing Navy arms depot at Priddy's Hard to the southeast.
 RNAD Bedenham stored explosives such as cordite, linked by a railway system from 1913 and a pier from 1915.
 Fort Elson and adjacent facilities were used for magazine storage from the early 1920s, with the structure still remaining on the site.